Mauricio Gilli Aerodrome

 Mauricio Gilli Aerodrome (Aeródromo Mauricio Gilli – Tucumán) is an airport serving Yerba Buena, a western suburb of Tucumán in the Tucumán Province of Argentina.
 It is commonly known as Aeroclub Tucumán.
 The main airport of Tucumán is the Teniente General Benjamín Matienzo International Airport, 20 km to the east.

 The airport is on the northern side of Yerba Buena, and is used for light aviation, flight training, and radio-controlled aircraft.
 Rising terrain west of the airport requires approach and departures to be conducted to the east.
 There are an additional 250 m of grass overrun on the west end of the runway.

-The Tucuman VOR-DME (Ident: TUC) is located 11.2 nmi east-southeast of Aeroclub Tucumán.
-The Teniente Benjamin Matienzo non-directional beacon (Ident: OU) is located 12.5 nmi southeast of the airport.